ibm-cloud-docs/vmwaresolutions/vcenter/vc_hybrid_compl_info.md

 * These non–IBM programs are licensed directly by their providers.
 Client agrees to use the non–IBM programs under the provider’s terms and conditions.
 These terms are provided in the IBM licensing agreement that accompanies the IBM offering at time of purchase.
 * IBM does testing to ensure that the third-party products work with IBM programs and that they function correctly.
 * IBM Support will diagnose client's problems by using the knowledge of how IBM offerings work with the Third-Party software.
 After it has been concluded that the IBM program is working correctly, but the issue still exists, IBM must refer the client to the Third-Party vendor for further diagnosis.
-* Further information on client responsibilities about Third-Party software or code can be found in the [IBM Support Guide](https://www-01.ibm.com/support/docview.wss?uid=ibm10733923){:external}.
+* Further information on client responsibilities about Third-Party software or code can be found in the [IBM Support Guide](https://www-01.ibm.com/support/docview.wss?uid=ibm10733923){: external}.

 ## Consent to accessing client environments
 {: #vc_hybrid_compl_info-consent-to-access-client-environment}